trueos/pcbsd/src-qt5/docs/controlpanel.rst

 **Specify a Username/Password:** check this box and input the username and password if they are required to connect to the proxy server.

-Proxy settings are saved to the :file:`/etc/profile` and :file:`/etc/csh.cshrc` files so that they are available to the PC-BSD® utilities as well as any application that uses :command:`fetch`.
+Proxy settings are saved to the :file:`/etc/profile` and :file:`/etc/csh.cshrc` files so that they are available to the TrueOS® utilities as well as any application that uses :command:`fetch`.

 Applications that did not come with the operating system, such as web browsers, may require you to configure proxy support using that application's